-Fire crews battle blaze on huge Trident Seafoods fishing vessel in Tacoma
+Fire crews battle blaze on giant fishing vessel in Tacoma

-TACOMA — Flames erupted overnight in a giant fishing vessel moored at the Port of Tacoma, and firefighters were on scene battling the blaze Thursday morning.
+TACOMA, Wash.
+(AP) — Flames erupted overnight in a giant fishing vessel moored at the Port of Tacoma, and firefighters were still on scene battling the blaze on Thursday morning.

-The fire broke out before 11 p.m.
+The fire broke out just before 11 p.m.
 Wednesday in the 356-foot vessel Aleutian Falcon as it was docked at the Port of Tacoma’s Pier 12 at Trident Seafoods.
-Several hours later, crews were trying to get the flames under control, KOMO-TV reported.
+Several hours later, crews were still trying to get the flames under control, KOMO-TV reported.

-The roaring flames could be seen from Highway 509 as three fire boats spray water onto the ship.
+The roaring flames could be seen from State Route 509 as three fire boats spray water onto the ship.

 “Our biggest concern right now is the Aleutian Falcon at this point.
 It does have reportedly approximately 48,000 gallons of diesel fuel aboard.
 If it does go down or roll over then we will definitely have a possibility of a large fuel spill,” said Tacoma Assistant Fire Chief Alex Wilsie.